haiyahperez/lab-tunr-frontend/README.md

 - It's annoying to have to use the edit form in order to update whether a song `is_favorite` or not.
 Make the star ⭐️ clickable from the Index page to toggle the value (both front and back end)
 - add a 404 page
 - add functionality that when a user presses the delete button a confirmation appears first

+### SUBMISSION

+Paste a link to this Frontend repo in your Backend repo README.md file underneath the title.
+You will submit a link to your backend repo in Canvas.